 10 Reasons it Sucks to Travel Alone

 - When you need the bathroom at a bus station in Asia and you have nobody to mind your bag…resulting in you manoeuvring your body and 15kg bag over a filthy squat toilet while simultaneously crossing your fingers that you won’t topple into the brown “sludge” on the floor.
-You might think being lonely is the biggest potential downside to when you travel alone.
+You might think being lonely is the biggest potential downside to travelling alone.
 It’s not.
 I get lonely less than a handful of times a year.
 Conversely, I wish I wasn’t travelling alone every time I have to take a bathroom break at a bus station.

 - When you can’t find a tour or affordable transport because there’s a 4 person minimum to hire the jeep/take a guide to that remote waterfall you’re desperate to see.